S-ayanide/cube.js/docs/content/Caching/Using-Pre-Aggregations.md

  Some of the known limitations are:

-* Performance issues with high cardinality rollups (1B and more)
+* Performance issues with high cardinality rollups (1B or more)
 * Lack of HyperLogLog support, therefore lack of distinct aggregations
 * Degraded performance for big UNION ALL queries
 * Poor JOIN performance across rolled up tables, which leads to poor performance